kw7oe/kw7oe.github.io/content/posts/blue-green-deployment.md

 ---

-In this post today, I'll share about how I setup blue green deployment for my Phoenix application using `nginx`.
+In this post today, I'll share about how I setup blue green deployment for my Phoenix application using `nginx` _running on a single machine_.
 This post is made possible thanks to this article about [Custom Blue Green Deployment with Nginx And Gitlab CI][0].

 The core idea to make blue green deployment possible for Elixir releases with `nginx` is through: